Aptomi/k8s-app-engine/docs/language.md

 ```

 ## Expressions
-All expressions used in Aptomi should follow [Knetic/govaluate](https://github.com/Knetic/govaluate) syntax and must evaluate to bool.
+All expressions used in Aptomi should follow the [Knetic/govaluate](https://github.com/Knetic/govaluate) syntax guidelines and must evaluate to a bool.

 You can reference the following variables in expressions:
-* labels - you can reference any label by specifying its name, e.g. `team` will return a value of a label with name 'team'
+* labels - You can reference any label by specifying its name, e.g. `team` will return the value of a label with the name 'team'.
-* service - you can reference a service which is currently being processed. it's an object, so you can go down and look into its properties, e.g. `service.Name` or `service.Labels.blog`
+* services - You can reference a service which is currently being processed.
+Since it's an object, you can go down and look into its properties, e.g. `service.Name` or `service.Labels.blog`

 ## Criteria
-[Criteria](https://godoc.org/github.com/Aptomi/aptomi/pkg/lang#Criteria) allows to define complex matching expressions in the policy.
+[Criteria](https://godoc.org/github.com/Aptomi/aptomi/pkg/lang#Criteria) allow you to define complex matching expressions in your policy.
-It supports `require-all`, `require-any` and `require-none` sections, with a list of expressions under each section.
+Criteria constructs in Aptomi support `require-all`, `require-any` and `require-none` sections, with a list of expressions under each section.

-Criteria gets evaluated to true only when:
+Criteria evaluate to true only when:
 * All `require-all` expressions evaluate to true
-* At least one of `require-any` expressions evaluates to true
+* At least one of the `require-any` expressions evaluates to true
-* None of `require-none` expressions evaluate to true
+* None of the `require-none` expressions evaluate to true

 If a section is absent, it will be skipped.
 So it's perfectly fine to have criteria with fewer than 3 sections (e.g. with just `require-all`) or with no sections at all.

-It's also possible to have an empty criteria without any clauses (or even omit `criteria` construct all together).
-In this case an empty criteria is always considered to be 'true'.
+It's also possible to have empty criteria without any clauses (or even omit the `criteria` construct all together).
+In this case, empty criteria are always considered to be 'true'.

 ## Templates
-All text templates used in Aptomi should follow [text/template](https://golang.org/pkg/text/template/) syntax and must evaluate to string.
+All text templates used in Aptomi should follow the [text/template](https://golang.org/pkg/text/template/) syntax guidelines, and must evaluate to a string.

-The most common use of text templates in Aptomi is code & discovery parameters inside a service:
+The most common use of text templates in Aptomi is to define the code & discovery parameters inside a service:
-* **code parameters** - allow to pass parameters into Helm charts, substituting variables with calculated label values
+* **code parameters** - Pass parameters into Helm charts, substituting variables with calculated label values
-* **discovery parameters** - allow components to expose their discovery parameters to other services/components, substituting variables with calculated label values
+* **discovery parameters** - Components can expose their discovery parameters to other services/components, substituting variables with calculated label values

-You can reference the following variables in text templates:
+You can reference the following variables in your text templates:

 * `{{ .Labels }}` - the current set of labels, e.g.:
   * `{{ .Labels.labelName }}` will return the value of label with name `labelName`